 The Employment Allowance scheme enables eligible businesses to receive a reduction of up to £10,500 (£5,000 prior to April 2025) each year on their employer's Class 1 National Insurance Contributions (NICs).

-The Employment Allowance is designed to encourage small business employers to grow their businesses by recruiting more staff.
+The Employment Allowance is widely available, easy to claim and is designed to encourage small business employers to grow their businesses by recruiting more staff.
+In fact, more than 1.2 million businesses claimed the Employment Allowance in 2024/25.

 Am I eligible for the Employment Allowance?